Literary-Insights/blog/src/content/blog/Make Time_ How to Focus on What Matters Ev - Jake Knapp.txt.md-1.md

 ---
-title: FAST SUMMARY -
+title: Make Time How to Focus on What Matters - Jake Knapp
-slug: fast-summary-
+slug: Make-Time-How-to-Focus-on-What-Matters-Jake-Knapp
 tags:
   - book-summary
 excerpt: ""